graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2024-01/papers/2024-01-29-olympiad_geometry.md

 ### The key idea

 ML approaches to mathematical theorem proving are bottlenecked by the scarcity of training data.
 The first contribution made by the authors is the designing of a procedure to generate a large synthetic dataset of Euclidean geometry theorem proofs by means of a traceback algorithm driven by a symbolic deduction engine.

 This dataset is then used to train AlphaGeometry, a hybrid model with an LLM providing suggestions to a symbolic engine, the first computer program to surpass the average level of International Mathematical Olympiad contestants.

 ### Background

 Classic geometry proofs extensively rely on auxiliary constructions (e.g. drawing the bisector of an angle or constructing the midpoint of a line segment), on top of the constructions explicitly provided in the statement of the theorem.
-Symbolic deduction engines for automated theorem proving are based on hard-coded search heuristic and struggle with auxiliary constructions, which effectively introduce an infinite number of branching points in the search tree.
+Symbolic deduction engines for automated theorem proving are based on hard-coded search heuristics and struggle with auxiliary constructions, which effectively introduce an infinite number of branching points in the search tree.

 While LLMs, on their own, perform poorly on theorem proving (with GPT-4 having a 0% solve rate on the set of geometry problems used for benchmarking in the paper), they have shown promise in generating exogenous proof terms, such as geometric auxiliary constructions, that can be used to restrict the search space of deduction engines.
 However, the difficulties and costs of translating human proofs into machine-verifiable formats strongly limit the amount of data available to train or fine-tune deep-learning models.

 ### Their method

 **Synthetic dataset of theorem proofs**

 A set $P$ of theorem premises is randomly sampled and then passed to a deduction engine, which infers new statements from them using its forward deduction rules.
 This generates a directed graph of inferences; any node $N$ can then be seen as the conclusion of a series of logical steps represented by its dependency subgraph $G(N)$, which can be traced back to the minimal subset of premises $P(N) \subset P$ necessary to reach the conclusion.

 The triple $(P(N)$, $N$, $G(N))$ is a synthetic example of a theorem, in the form (premises, conclusion, proof).
 The key step is then to identify auxiliary constructions among the premises $P(N)$: they are the premises that involve geometric constructions that are not necessary to state the conclusion $N$ (while being necessary to prove it!)
 For this reason, such premises are moved from $P(N)$ to the proof $G(N)$.

 ![Synthetic dataset generation ]({{ page.image_dir | append: "synthetic.png" | relative_url }})

 **AlphaGeometry**

-A transformer-based language model is trained from scratch on the serialized strings '$P(N)$-$N$-$G(N)$', learning to generate a proof conditioned on premises and conclusion.
+A transformer-based language model is trained from scratch on the serialized strings '$P(N)$-$N$-$G(N)$', learning to generate a proof conditioned on premises and a conclusion.
 Since auxiliary constructions have been moved to $G(N)$, the model crucially learns to perform them as intermediate steps in a proof.

 In AlphaGeometry, the resulting LLM is used to support a classical symbolic deduction engine.
 Whenever the engine is unable to reach the theorem conclusion, the LLM generates one sentence conditioned on the premises, all the deductions made by the engine so far and the desired conclusion.
 This extra sentence is passed back to the symbolic engine to expand (and steer) its search.